Jahenr/CheatSheets/MYSQL_Cheatsheet.md

 	#Tests for existence of a certain record.
 Returns a boolean value.
 		SELECT * FROM TABLE NAME WHERE EXIST (SUB QUERY);

+        #Retrieves fixed number of records from the database.
+		SELECT * FROM TABLE NAME LIMIT NUMBER_OF_ROWS;

 	#Inner Join selects records that have the same values in two same or distinct tables.
 		SELECT COLUMN(S) FROM TABLENAME1 INNER JOIN TABLENAME2 ON TABLENAME1.COLUMNAME=TABLENAME2.COLUMNAME;